Finite state Mean Field Games with Wright-Fisher common noise

 with a given initial deterministic probability vector {$(P_{0}^i = p_{0,i})_{i\in\ES}$} for the forward equation and the terminal condition {$(u^i_T=g^i(P_T))_{i\in\ES}$} for the backward equation.
 The process {$((W_{t}^{i,j})_{i,j \in \ES : i \not = j})_{0 \leq t \leq T}$} is a Wiener process and, as usual in the theory of backward stochastic differential equations, the role of the processes {$(((\nu^{i,j,k}_t))_{0\leq t\leq T})_{i,j,k\in \ES: j\neq k}$} is to force the solution {$((u^i_t)_{0 \leq t \leq T})_{i\in \ES }$} to be non-anticipating.
 The process {$((P^i_t)_{i\in \ES })_{0 \leq t \leq T}$} is a Wright--Fisher diffusion process (taking values in the $(d-1)$-dimensional simplex), see \cite{Feller,Ethier,Sato}; accordingly, the forward equation in \eqref{eq12} must be interpreted as a stochastic Fokker-Planck equation on ${\mathcal S}_{d-1}$.
 The process {$((u^i_t)_{i\in \ES })_{0 \leq t \leq T}$} stands for the game-value for the representative player and the system of equations that it solves in \eqref{eq12} must be read as a (backward) stochastic Hamilton--Jacobi--Bellman equation on ${\mathcal S}_{d-1}$.
 The connection between \eqref{eq:master:equation:introl} and \eqref{eq12} is given by the following relationship.

 where

 In fact, this relationship is the cornerstone to prove uniqueness of the solution of \eqref{eq:master:equation:introl} through a verification argument, see Theorem \ref{lem:existence:mfg:from:master}.
 This argument is inspired from the original four-step-scheme in \cite{MaProtterYong}; in the framework of continuous state MFGs, it has already been used in \cite{CarmonaDelarue_book_II, CardaliaguetDelarueLasryLions, cha-cri-del2019}.
-On a more elaborated level, we should point out that the master equation has been a key tool (e.g., see \cite{CardaliaguetDelarueLasryLions} for continuous state mean field games and \cite{bay-coh2019, cec-pel2019} for finite state mean field games) to show convergence of the closed loop Nash-equilibrium of the $N$-player system to the MFG equilibrium.
+On a more elaborated level, we should point out that the master equation has been a key tool {(e.g., see \cite{CardaliaguetDelarueLasryLions} for continuous state mean field games and \cite{bay-coh2019, cec-pel2019} for finite state mean field games)} to show convergence of the closed loop Nash-equilibrium of the $N$-player system to the MFG equilibrium.
 In both \cite{bay-coh2019, cec-pel2019}, there is no common noise and, in all the latter three cases, the Lasry--Lions monotonicity condition is assumed to be force, which is obviously in stark contrast to the setting of the current paper.
-The convergence problem in our setup is thus an interesting question, which we leave for future work.
-The interested reader may find a hint in the Appendix.
+The convergence problem in our setup is thus an interesting question, {which we resolve in our aforementioned work \cite{BCCD-game}.}